About Us

 BECKY HAYTON, MA

-Becky Hayton (she/her) first found a love for digital communications when she created her first over-the-shoulder box for an in-school news assignment.
-Since that day, she has witnessed a digital revolution within the world which has created exciting new methods of messaging to reach audiences and amplify messages in more ways than ever before.
+Becky Hayton (she/her) first found a love for technology and digital communications when she created her first over the shoulder box for an in-school news assignment.
+Since that day, over twenty years ago (pre-social media), she has witnessed an exciting digital revolution within the world.
+This has led to the creation of exciting new methods of messaging and understanding audiences using online tools.

-She has worked in both marketing and communications, starting out in advertising by creating commercials, and advanced her skills and education to focus on higher-level strategy and tactics.
-Her work within all three pillars (corporate, non-profit, and government) and her previous experience with owning her own communications consulting agency, gives Becky a big-picture perspective and a more holistic outlook on implementing and evaluating communications tools to achieve goals.
+She has worked in various capacities in both marketing and communications, starting out within the field of advertising by creating commercials.
+She quickly advanced her skills and education to include more focus on higher level strategy and tactics.
+Her work within all three pillars (corporate, non-profit, and government) and her previous experience with business ownership, gives Becky a big picture perspective and a more holistic outlook on implementing and evaluating communications tools to achieve goals.

 Treasurer